IIIF/api/source/api/extension/navplace/index.md

 *   The value of the property MUST be a JSON object that follows the requirements for a GeoJSON Feature Collection as described in [Section 2.2.2](#222-feature-collection).
-*   The Feature Collection _SHOULD_ be embedded.
-However, the Feature Collection _MAY_ be referenced.
+*   The value _SHOULD_ be an embedded Feature Collection .
+However, the value _MAY_ be a referenced Feature Collection.
 Feature Collections referenced in the `navPlace` property _MUST_ have the `id` and `type` properties.
-The reference object _MUST NOT_ have the `features` property, such that clients are able to recognize that it should be retrieved in order to be processed. <br/>
+Referenced Feature Collections _MUST NOT_ have the `features` property, such that clients are able to recognize that it should be retrieved in order to be processed. <br/>
 ```json-doc
 {"navPlace":{"id": "https://example.org/iiif/1/feature-collection", "type": "FeatureCollection"}}
 ```